aakash-sheth/aakash-sheth.github.io/_posts/2020-01-14-stock_price_analysis.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/stock_price_analysis/msft_trend.png" alt="Microsoft Price Trend">

 ### Rolling Mean (Moving Average) - Cut down noise.
 [Rolling mean/Moving Average (MA)](https://www.investopedia.com/articles/active-trading/052014/how-use-moving-average-buy-stocks.asp) smooths out price data by creating a constantly updated average price.
 This is useful to cut down “noise” in our price chart.
 Furthermore, a rising moving average indicates that the stock is in an uptrend, while a declining moving average indicates that it is in a downtrend.
-We can use 'rolling' method of pandas to calculate moving average over a specific window.
+We can use 'rolling' method of pandas to calculate moving average over a specific window.<br/>

 ```python
 # Moving average over 100 days window.